EA677698/NESEmu/README.md

 A lot of information, research, and resources that have been used in this project can be found at [nesdev.org](https://nesdev.org).

+Information about unofficial opcodes used can be found at [www.masswerk.at](https://www.masswerk.at/nowgobang/2021/6502-illegal-opcodes).

 ## Contributing

 If you're interested in contributing, please open an issue or a pull request.
 Contributions are welcome!